Chenghao-Tan/DDRNet/README.md

 *Note: the height and width of the grid must be divisible by the resolution.*

-See **# For debug** tag in both [save_onnx.py](https://github.com/Chenghao-Tan/DDRNet/blob/master/save_onnx.py) and [models/extra.py](https://github.com/Chenghao-Tan/DDRNet/blob/master/models/extra.py) for how to export the obstacle detection debug version.
+Check **# For debug** tag in both [save_onnx.py](https://github.com/Chenghao-Tan/DDRNet/blob/master/save_onnx.py) and [models/extra.py](https://github.com/Chenghao-Tan/DDRNet/blob/master/models/extra.py) for how to export the obstacle detection debug version.

 With **net.pre_process.enable(True)**&**net.post_process.enable(True)**, the exported model can be used in [Boat-Obstacle-Avoidance](https://github.com/Chenghao-Tan/Boat-Obstacle-Avoidance).
 - Model's IO: